EpidemIQs: Prompt-to-Paper LLM Agents for Epidemic Modeling and Analysis: Multi-LLM Agent Architecture: EpidemIQs Framework

 Typically, LLMs generate free-format texts as a natural language output, which does not follow a strict structure.
 However, the performance of the collaborative LLM agents requires precise and careful interoperability, as information sharing and communication can significantly impact overall outcomes \cite {wu2024autogen}.
 Therefore, to make the data transition between each phase of the process robust, reliable, and more predictable, there are constraints defined for each team output structure, forcing them to produce output in a predefined structure (e.g., JSON schema).
-This not only facilitates data retrieval and improves prompt development efficiency, but it also enables automatic validation of each team's output \cite{10.1145/3613905.3650756}, ensuring all required fields are generated accordingly, and there is no missing data.
+This not only facilitates data retrieval and improves prompt development efficiency, but it also enables automatic validation of each team's output \cite{10.1145/3613905.3650756}, ensuring all required fields are generated accordingly.
 If not, the agent retries until it fulfills the task or reaches the maximum number of tries allowed.
-While the output structure of each \textit{scientist} contains different fields, all \textit{scientists} share one common element: the reasoning and logical justification behind their choices and results.
-Each \textit{scientist} is expected to defend their decisions against hypothesized criticisms, demonstrating why these were the most appropriate outcomes.
+While the output structure of each scientist agent contains different fields, they all share a common element: the reasoning and logical justification behind their choices and results.
+Each scientist agent is expected to defend their decisions against hypothesized criticisms, demonstrating why these were the most appropriate outcomes. \\ Furthermore, EpidemIQs can operate in two modes: end-to-end autonomous and cooperative.
+The latter is named as a copilot, which needs the user to be actively in the loop to proceed.
+The autonomous mode does not require human intervention during pipeline execution; instead, it initially provides the query.
+The copilot mode enables the human to intervene, providing feedback and instruction on the agent's output or asking for additional actions to guide the agent toward the desired direction.
+After each phase, the human is asked to review the results, and they can either mark them as complete and proceed to the next phase or ask for new actions by providing comments.